grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 ### Adding custom Flow configuration

 Any value supplied to the `.extraConfig` or `.logs.extraConfig` values will be appended to the generated config file.
-This can be used to add Grafana Agent Flow components to provide extra functionality to the agent.
+This can be used to add more Grafana Agent Flow components to provide extra functionality to the agent.

+NOTE: This cannot be used to modify existing configuration values.

 Extra flow components can re-use any of the existing components in the generated configuration, which includes several useful ones like these: